 4. Information Technology: Telematics provide proactive tools

 Private truck fleets are increasingly employing telematics to help drive down the cost of doing business and assist in implementing environmentally sound practices.
-As one of the newest assets in the fight to curtail soaring prices that impact fleet profit margins, telematics data helps fleets better understand fuel consumption, the effects of new engine emissions standards, and driver behavior.
+As one of the newest assets in the fight to curtail soaring prices that impact fleet profit margins, telematics data help fleets better understand fuel consumption, the effects of new engine emissions standards, and driver behavior.